 Birth control pills scare the crap out of me.
 I recently researched the lower dose combination pill options and discovered that a single pill contains over 20 times the amount of estrogen your body normally produces.
 The pill’s job is to suppress progesterone, the pro-gestational hormone needed to get and stay pregnant.
 Taking this amount of synthetic estrogen– often for decades or more– leaves a women estrogen dominant.
-Estrogen dominance is a precursor to many hormone-related cancers, such as breast cancer (Evidence regarding a possible link between breast cancer and hormone exposure has been inconsistent.)
+Estrogen dominance is a precursor to many hormone-related cancers, such as breast cancer.
+Studies on the link between hormonal birth control and increased breast cancer risk show mixed results.
 It’s no wonder the pill comes with a packet of side effects a mile long.
 Side effects of birth control pills include the following:

 - spotting, breakthrough bleeding

 I should also mention a big side effect: DEPRESSION.
 Studies are showing the pill increases risk for depression, especially in teens.
 This was me.
 I started taking the pill in high school and experienced such severe depression that I would lock myself in the laundry room every night to cry.
 I had no idea why or what was happening to me.
 It was terrifying.

 I took the pill on and off (mostly on) for a little over 10 years before I finally stopped.
 I desperately wish I’d known then what I know now.
 I started taking them in my teens and developed a yeast infection the first week I took them.
 I didn’t even know it was a yeast infection, having never had one before.
 I now know that’s a common side effect, because all that extra estrogen feeds candida that’s already present in the gut and vaginal canal, causing it to multiply and grow to unhealthy levels.